knative/docs/docs/eventing/broker/README.md

 #### RabbitMQ broker

-The RabbitMQ Broker uses [RabbitMQ](https://www.rabbitmq.com/) for underlying implementation.
-For more details, refer to the [documentation](https://github.com/knative-sandbox/eventing-rabbitmq).
+The RabbitMQ Broker uses [RabbitMQ](https://www.rabbitmq.com/) for its underlying implementation.
+For more information, see the [RabbitMQ broker](https://github.com/knative-sandbox/eventing-rabbitmq) in GitHub.

 ## Next steps